 Tim has more than 15 years of professional experience as a technologist building highly scalable web and mobile infrastructures.
 Currently his new focus is Big Data and work has begun developing solutions using IBM’s Watson technology within the Bluemix cloud.
 Finally, Tim is an IT security fanatic with over 10 years of experience running PCI compliant financial systems.
 He is well aware of CancerLife’s HIPAA compliance requirements and has ensured all critical patient information is “locked in the vault”.
 Tim has had many friends and family that have gone through cancer and improving a patient's quality of life is important to him.
 He is an avid golfer and father of 2 year old boy with a new daughter on the way.

-Mark also experienced the pain of losing a loved one when his mother passed away after 14 months of battling pancreatic cancer.
-He and his siblings fought constantly trying to figure out “what was best for mom” while each of them was thousands of miles away.
-Mark has worked for the past 30 years on campaigns for over half of the Fortune 500 and currently is an expert of online reputation management where he provides consulting to small and midsize businesses.
+Mark also experienced the pain of losing a loved one when his mother passed away after 10 months of battling pancreatic cancer.
+He and his siblings fought constantly trying to figure out “what was best for mom”, while living thousands of miles apart from each other.
+Mark has launched two national communications divisions and developed campaigns for over one-third of the Fortune 1000.
+Until CancerLife, Mark did not have a legacy to stand on.
+His desire to make a significant contribution to the greater good with CancerLife drives him to accomplish the extraordinary, every single day.

 Marlon is a nurse scientist with over seventeen years of experience in oncology, serving in multiple roles ranging from direct clinical care to program development and management.
 He is an Assistant Professor in the Department of Translational Neurosciences and Neurotherapeutics and Director of the Center for Quality Outcomes and Research at Pacific Neuroscience Institute and John Wayne Cancer Institute.
 His research focus is on providing a comprehensive approach to patient and family care in the oncology setting.